open-runtimes/open-runtimes/runtimes/node-17.0/README.md

 You can now send `POST` request to `http://localhost:6001`.
 Make sure you have header `x-internal-challenge: test-$-1234`, and JSON body `{ "path": "/usr/code", "file": "index.js" }`.

-If you do any changes to example script, restart the script with `docker-compose restart`.
+If you make changes to example script, restart to apply changes with `docker-compose restart`.

 # Notes